 The Exhibit Pack refers to the wolves in the main enclosure.
 Members of the pack may vary as wolves age and new wolf pups are socialized and added to the Exhibit.

-The Exhibit Pack consists of Axel and Grayson, arctic gray wolves born on May 2, 2016, and Rieka, a Northwestern subspecies of gray wolf.
-She was born May 23, 2021.
+The Exhibit Pack consists of Axel and Grayson, arctic gray wolves born on May 2, 2016.
+Rieka, born May 23, 2021, Blackstone and Caz, born April 6, 2022 are Northwestern subspecies of gray wolf.

 Please consider a gift to help support our ambassador wolves.
 Whether you would like to support the socialization process of our newest pups, aid in the continued care of our ambassador wolves or honor any of the “Gone But Not Forgotten” ambassador wolves, your support helps provide the continued care of current and future wolf pack mates.